burlster1980/arupcodev060/content/arup-pages/campaigns/covid-19-launch-v4.md

         <div class="wec-section__main">
         	<div class="container mid-width">
         		<div class="animate animate-content">
-        			<p class="intro">The Covid-19 pandemic is a major shock to the world.
-While governments race to address the immediate operational issues posed by the outbreak, organisations are already considering how to return to normality once the virus is under control. </p>
-        			<p class="intro">No-one has all the answers.
-But as countries, businesses and individuals consider a post-pandemic future, everyone must draw on their skills and experience to produce a safer and more resilient world.</p>
+        			<p class="intro">The COVID-19 pandemic is a major shock to the world.
+The human cost is hard to bear and our thoughts are with all those affected.
+While governments race to address the immediate is-sues posed by the outbreak, organisations are already considering how to recover and resume business, once the virus is under control. </p><p class="intro">No one has all the answers.
+But as countries, businesses and individuals plan for a post-pandemic future, everyone must draw on their skills and experience to shape a safer and more resilient world.</p>
                     <div class="panel__scrollIcon black">
                         <div>
                         <div class="icon">